sachajw/aiops-k8s-mcp-server/README.md

 ## Features

-- **API Resource Discovery**: Get all available API resources in your Kubernetes cluster
+- **API Resource Discovery**: Get all available API resources in your Kubernetes cluster.
-- **Resource Listing**: List resources of any type with optional namespace and label filtering
+- **Resource Listing**: List resources of any type with optional namespace and label filtering.
-- **Resource Details**: Get detailed information about specific Kubernetes resources
+- **Resource Details**: Get detailed information about specific Kubernetes resources.
-- **Resource Description**: Get comprehensive descriptions of Kubernetes resources
+- **Resource Description**: Get comprehensive descriptions of Kubernetes resources, similar to `kubectl describe`.
-- **Pod Logs**: Retrieve logs from specific pods
+- **Pod Logs**: Retrieve logs from specific pods (optionally from a specific container, or all containers if unspecified).
-- **Node Metrics**: Get resource usage metrics for specific nodes
+- **Node Metrics**: Get resource usage metrics for specific nodes.
-- **Pod Metrics**: Get CPU and Memory metrics for specific pods
+- **Pod Metrics**: Get CPU and Memory metrics for specific pods.
 - **Event Listing**: List events within a namespace or for a specific resource.
-- **Resource Creation**: Create new Kubernetes resources from a manifest.
+- **Resource Creation/Updating**: Create new Kubernetes resources or update existing ones from a YAML or JSON manifest.
-- **Standardized Interface**: Uses the MCP protocol for consistent tool interaction
+- **Standardized Interface**: Uses the MCP protocol for consistent tool interaction.
-- **Flexible Configuration**: Supports different Kubernetes contexts and resource scopes
+- **Flexible Configuration**: Supports different Kubernetes contexts and resource scopes.
+- **Multiple Modes**: Run in `stdio` mode for CLI tools or `sse` mode for web applications.

 ## Prerequisites